James Shaw I

 old street map

-Shaw's Dairy, probably on the west side of East John St., near Lyon St.
+Shaw's Dairy, 62 East John St., North of Lyon St.

 Ramoan